Lectem/3ds-cmake/README.md

 This CMake variable is set to `-fomit-frame-pointer -ffast-math -fno-rtti -fno-exceptions -std=gnu++11`.
 Those are the recommended C++ flags for devkitArm projects but are non-mandatory.

+### WITH_PORTLIBS

+By default the portlibs folder will be used, it can be disabled by changing the value of WITH_PORTLIBS to OFF from the cache (or forcing the value from your CMakeLists.txt).

 ## FindCTRULIB.cmake

 You can use `find_package(CTRULIB)`.